dimitri-nicolo/calico/_includes/v2.6/install-upgrade-operator-openshift.md

 openshift-install create cluster
 ```

+#### Create Elastic storage

+The ElasticSearch operator that comes with {{site.prodname}} is configured to use a `StorageClass` named `tigera-elasticsearch`.
+Before continuing to create the cluster, you must [create a StorageClass for {{site.prodname}}]().

 #### Install the {{site.prodname}} license

 In order to use {{site.prodname}}, you must install the license provided to you by Tigera.
-Before applying the license, wait until the Tigera API server is ready with:
+Before applying the license, wait until the Tigera API server is ready with the following command:

 ```
 watch oc get tigerastatus
 ```

-The Tigera API server is ready when the `apiserver` component in the tigerastatus output has `True` under the Available column.
+Wait until the `apiserver` shows a status of `Available`.

 Once the Tigera API server is ready, apply the license: